 Home security quotes are full of industry terminology, bundled charges, and fine-print provisions that are easy to overlook.
-This page decodes the most common line items — what each one means, what to watch for, and what questions are worth asking before you sign.
+This guide decodes 20+ of the most common line items — what each one means, what to watch for, and the questions to ask before signing.

 Key takeaways